Shameel123/Understanding-Holy-Quran/Notes/16. Surah An-Nahl/Ruku 15/README.md

     - Here a question arises.
 Which of the two Surahs, Al-Anaam or An-Nahl, was first revealed?
 This is because in (verse 118), a reference has been made to (verse 146 of Al-Anaam).
 Also in (verse 119 of Al-Anaam): “And why should you not eat that thing over which Allah’s name has been mentioned, when He has already given you a detail of those things that have been declared to be unlawful for you except in case of extremity?” a reference has been made to (verse 115 of An- Nahl).
 - `In so doing We did not wrong them;`
 - `it is they who wronged themselves.`

+## Ayat 119

+- `But to those who commit evil out of ignorance and then repent and amend their ways, thereafter your Lord will be Much Forgiving, Most Merciful.`